 Notice of Data Security Incident

 The security and protection of client information is of the utmost importance to Clinica Family Health & Wellness.
-While our investigation is still underway, we want to provide our community with information regarding a recent security incident that impacted some, but not all, of our systems.
+We wanted to provide an update to our community regarding the security incident that impacted a portion of our systems.

 On March 14, 2025, Clinica Family Health detected an intrusion impacting the Mental Health Partners environment.
 Immediately upon discovery, we quickly contained the incident and launched an investigation assisted by external cyber security professionals to assess the full scope of information impacted.
 We have no reason to believe that the incident impacted the Clinica Family Health Services system.

 Below are general precautionary measures you can take to protect your information including practices to protect against medical identity theft, how to place a fraud alert/security freeze on your credit files, and how to obtain free credit reports.
-We encourage Mental Health Partners clients and personnel to review and consider whether appropriate to take these protective measures.
+We encourage our clients to always review the explanation of benefits statements received from your health insurance providers and follow up on any items not recognized.
+We encourage Mental Health Partners clients to review and consider whether appropriate to take these protective measures.

+For further questions about this incident, or to determine if affected, please contact the dedicated toll-free response line at 1-855-983-5736.
 This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
-The response line is available between the hours of 6:00 a.m. to 6:00 p.m.
+The response line is available between the hours of 7:00 a.m. to 7:00 p.m.
 Mountain time, Monday through Friday, excluding holidays.

 The privacy and security of the personal information we maintain is of the utmost importance to us, and we sincerely regret any inconvenience this incident may cause you.